 - Written warning

 An infraction such as not wearing a hard hat would likely start at a verbal warning and move through each stage, possibly even repeating one or two stages.

-The most important part of any of the disciplinary actions or stages (other than termination) is that it is always paired with some sort of training or counselling.
+The most important part of any of the disciplinary actions or stages (other than termination) is that it is always paired with some sort of training or counseling.

 The type of training is up to you and will be dependent on the type of infraction and the reasoning for it.
 The point is that you need to show your company’s due diligence and not that you just handed out a slap on the wrist.

 When you caught Johnny not wearing proper fall protection, if he said it was because he didn’t know he had to wear it when he was working on the porch, you may decide to send him for formal re-training on working at heights.